Rodco/rodco_db_docs/docs/inventory/ui.md

 Actions
 Print
-Receive
+    Print selected packing list and items
-should display popup with canvas to capture signature Add to Shipping Route popup to select from active shiping routes
+Add to Shipping Route
+    popup to select from active shiping routes

 # packing_list_item:
 Use for historic purposes

 # product_warehouse: